ccrma/chugins/DbSpectral/README.md

 Currently we "point-sample" the column data.
 If this presents a problem image-scale your input in x and modify `scanRate` accordingly.

+## Tips and Caveats

+* Interesting temporal effects can be achieved with thin (selecting a narrow band of frequencies), sloping (changing the frequency band) lines.
+* Since spectograms represent linear frequency and since "most" of the interesting auditory stuff happens below 10KHz, you may find yourselv spending lots of time zoomed-in working on the bottom of your spectrogram.
+* We currently operate on 8-bit pngs.
+Not clear if more bits are needed.
+  Or whether pseudo-color would be truly helpful.

 ## Example